whytekieran/Game-HTML5-Canvas-Javascript-/README.md

 ## Main Components

-This game is composed of eight files.
-Two HTML files, five Javascript files and a CSS file.
+This game is composed of ten files.
+Three HTML files, six Javascript files and a CSS file.
 Here each will be explained.
 Here are the files:

 * Home.html
 * Game.css